AN EQUAL OPPORTUNITY ORGANIZATION

 Volunteers and staff are expected to act in a professional manner and not to engage in inappropriate conduct that would reflect poorly on Vet to Vet Maine or give the appearance of a conflict of interest.
 Volunteers are not permitted to enter into agreements to become a POA or make other such arrangements with the veteran they are visiting beyond their assigned duties as a Vet to Vet Maine visitor.
 Refer any such needs to the program director, who will make referrals to the appropriate agency.

-Volunteers and staff of Vet to Vet Maine must report all instances of abuse they witness to the program director.
+Volunteers and staff of Vet to Vet Maine must report all instances of abuse they witness or evidence of scams directed at the veteran to the program director.

 Accidents and Injuries